neurojak/pySpinCapture/README.md

 All versions require a pull-up resistor to be installed between camera Line 1 and 3.3V signals to drive the exposure signal properly (as recommended in FLIR documentation; ~1-10 kOhm seems to work well).

+INSTALLATION:
+Most of the dependecies in the import statments are included in a standard Anaconda installation (i.e. PIL, Numpy, Tkinter) and with your NVIDIA graphics card (i.e CUDA) for the GPU versions.
+PySpin and the Spinnaker API must be downloaded from the FLIR website (https://www.flir.com/products/spinnaker-sdk/); choose the appropriate version of Spinnaker and install first, then install the "Latest Python Spinnaker" version that is compatible with your version of Python (I've tested with Python 3.5 & 3.8) using the instructions in the ReadMe file.
+An FFMPEG executable needs to be downlaoded (https://ffmpeg.org/download.html) and placed in a folder that you can point to in the import statements, such as within the site-packages folder of your Python installation.
+Finally, scikit-video (http://www.scikit-video.org/stable/) can be added to your Python installation using pip.